Waco Moms and Dads, please join me in giving a big virtual hug to Dolly Parton’s Imagination Library of Waco.

 Children’s books are pure magic and are essential in the growing-up process.
 Reading picture books to your children helps them physically, emotionally, socially, and we all know reading at bedtime helps children go night-night.

-Kevin and Dr. Noelle Baker, of Waco, know the benefit of reading, and they know about Dolly Parton’s generosity.
-They researched, dreamed, and envisioned this program for Waco’s children.
+Kevin and Dr. Noelle Baker of Waco know the benefit of reading and know about Dolly Parton’s generosity.
+So they researched, dreamed, and envisioned this program for Waco’s children.

-He continues, “With COVID disrupting normal activities and the anxiety surrounding the election, we wanted to bring something good to the community.”
+He continues, “With COVID disrupting normal activities and the anxiety surrounding the election, we want to bring something good to the community.”

-Kevin was born in Tennessee, and Noelle did her residency at the University of Tennessee Medical Center at Knoxville.
+Kevin was born in Tennessee, and Noelle did her residency at Knoxville’s University of Tennessee Medical Center.
 Living in Tennessee, the two were both familiar with the program.